Jaish-e-Mohammed: Ideology and goals

-Organisation
+Organization

 Leadership

 JeM's founder and leader (emir) is Maulana Masood Azhar, who had earlier been a leader of Harkat-ul-Mujahideen.
 Having trained at the same religious seminary (Jamia Uloom-ul-Islamia in Karachi) as the Taliban founder Mullah Omar, he had long-standing connections to Taliban and Al Qaeda.
 He had fought in Afghanistan and set up Harkat affiliates in Chechnya, Central Asia and Somalia.
 He was reputed to have taught the Somalis how to shoot down American Black Hawk helicopters.
 He was regarded as a close associate of Osama bin Laden, when he was sent to Britain for fund raising in the early 1990s.
-In 1994 Azhar went to Indian-administered Kashmir on a "mission" and got arrested by Indian security forces.
+In 1994, Azhar went to Indian-administered Kashmir on a "mission" and got arrested by Indian security forces.
 Reportedly, Osama bin Laden wanted Azhar freed and ordered Al Qaeda to arrange the hijacking that led to his release.
 Subsequently, Azhar was lionized in Pakistan and promoted by the ISI as the leader of the new group Jaish-e-Mohammed.
-Azhar was specially designated as a "global Islamic terrorist" by the US Treasury Department in 2010.
+Azhar was specially designated as a "global Islamic terrorist" by the United States Treasury Department in 2010.